Privacy & Cookies

 As we improve our website over time, similar and more advanced features may be added that also require a ‘session cookie’ to operate.

-Google Analytics collects information anonymously; it reports website trends without identifying individual visitors.
+Google analytic cookies are used to collect information about how visitors, like you, use our website.
+This information is collected in an anonymous form and is used to inform us how the site can be improved.
+It reports website trends without identifying individual visitors.
 The cookies store information such as the number of visits to the website and what site referred the visitor to the web page.
 We use the information to view reports about how visitors interact with the website and to help us improve the website.
 A different set of cookies is used for each website, and visitors are not tracked across multiple sites.

 To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout